 You can wear anything you want.
-Be it sandals or shoes, there is no reason, wearing one of these shouldn’t be allowed.
-However, there are some pros and cons that go along with each of this footwear when you're cycling.
+Be it sandals or shoes, there is no reason, wearing one of these wouldn’t be allowed.
+However, there are some pros and cons that go along with each of these footwear when you’re cycling.

 Comparisons between sandals and shoes